magedhennawy/Bobmen/README.md

 We are utilizing the MEAN stack to its full potential.

-M(ongoDB): will be used as our databse
+M(ongoDB): will be used as our database

 E(express): Backend technology